-Meet Ashley Lee, Associate Principal and Interior Designer at Axis Architecture + Interiors.
-She grew up on Indy’s Westside in Brownsburg and graduated from Purdue University with a Bachelor of Arts in Interior Design.
-As the mother of a 3-year old, 8-month old, a cat, and a Huskie, Ashley stays busy.
-Over the last ten years at Axis, Ashley has designed the interior spaces of MOBI, Taxman Brewery, the Cummins LiveWell Center, and countless others.
+Meet Ashley Lee, associate principal and interior designer at Axis Architecture + Interiors.
+She grew up on Indy’s west side, in Brownsburg, and graduated from Purdue University with a Bachelor of Arts in interior design.
+As the mother of a 3-year old, an 8-month old, a cat, and a Huskie, Ashley stays busy.
+Over the last 10 years at Axis, Ashley has designed the interior spaces of MOBI, Taxman Brewery, the Cummins LiveWell Center, and countless others.
 She enjoys Axis because everyone’s voice is equally heard.

 How would you describe your design style?